 Prepare For Your New Baby In Small Steps

 Getting ready for a new baby is overwhelming, even if you’ve done it before.
 There is just so much to prepare, and no two pregnancies are alike.
 Additionally, you are redesigning your entire family dynamic.
 Baby affects everyone.

 Break down any big to-do list items into tiny actions you can take one day at a time.
 Step by step, you’ll feel more empowered and less stressed about what’s to come in the next few months.

 Here are some ideas to get you started:

-- Make a plan for how you will get home from the hospital and any childcare you may need while you’re there.
-These are both things that can add tremendous stress if left until the last minute.
+Make a plan for how you will get home from the hospital and any childcare you may need while you’re there.
+These things can add tremendous stress if left until the last minute.
 Get these plans out of the way for peace of mind.

 Don’t be shy about asking for help.
 Most people will be happy to pitch in during such a joyful time.